-More reasons to eat nut butter, hummus, and tofu?
-Sweet!
-When it comes to keeping the body healthy and the metabolism high—allowing your body to burn more calories throughout the day—protein is the number one hack to get you in tip-top shape #goals
+When it comes to keeping the body healthy and your metabolism high (protein allows your body the building blocks to burn more calories throughout the day), protein is the number one hack to get you in tip-top shape.

-“Proteins are broken down into amino acids and used by the body for everything from creating enzymes, immunoprotection, transporter molecules, and structural elements, such as skeletal muscle,” he says.
+“Proteins are broken down into amino acids and used by the body for everything from creating enzymes, immunoprotection, transporter molecules, and structural elements, such as skeletal muscle.”

-So, they help in keeping your bones, nails, teeth, and skin strong, lean, and firm.
-This helps lower your risk of diseases, such as heart disease or osteoporosis, he adds.
+These amino acids assist in keeping your bones, nails, teeth, and skin structurally strong, Canary adds.
+By doing so, these building blocks help lower the risk of diseases, such as heart disease or osteoporosis.

 What’s more, it’ll lean you out, too.
-One of the many main benefits of eating a high protein is the ability to lose body fat without a decrease in muscle mass, he adds.
+One of the many main benefits of eating a high protein is the ability to lose body fat without a decrease in muscle mass.

 “Without enough protein, you can be losing equal amounts of fat and muscle.
 Since muscle mass is one of the biggest factors in your resting metabolic rate (how many calories you burn each day), it's important not to lose muscle while you are losing fat,” he explains.

-“Protein takes a while for the body to digest, even more so than fats or carbohydrates, which burns more calories, as a process,” says registered nurse from NYC, Rebecca Lee, over an interview.
+“Protein takes a while for the body to digest, even more so than fats or carbohydrates, which in turn, burns more calories,” says registered nurse, Rebecca Lee, over an interview.

-And, what’s more, beyond these calorie-torching and metabolic effects, protein also keeps you full longer, so you’ll be less likely to snack aimlessly during the day, Canary adds.
-(You know, when those office donuts look oh-so-tempting.)
+And, beyond these calorie-torching and metabolic effects, protein also keeps you full longer, so you’ll be less likely to snack aimlessly during the day.

-Get this: a study published in Obesity examined the effects of protein on appetite and satiety during weight loss.
 Overweight men were put on a 12-week low-calorie diet and randomized into two groups.
-One group was given a diet consisting of 25% protein and the other was given a diet with 14% protein.
+One group was given a diet consisting of 25% protein and the other was given a diet of 14% protein.
 The men completed questionnaires every waking hour on selected days.
-Compared to the lower protein group, the high-protein group felt fuller throughout the day, had less desire to eat at night, and were less preoccupied with thoughts of food!
+Compared to the lower protein group, the high-protein group felt fuller throughout the day, had less desire to eat at night, and were less preoccupied with thoughts of food.

 “Plant sources of protein are a little trickier because of the amino acids they contain, which are often incomplete pieces of the puzzle necessary to synthesize muscle.
 For this reason, people often combine plant proteins to form a complete amino acid profile (think rice and beans), and there are some complete plant sources of protein, such as quinoa,” he says.

-Plus, Lee’s favorite plant protein is avocado—which is also high in healthy fats, like oleic acids, to improve skin health, reduce inflammation (and protect the heart), and keep the metabolism revved all day.
+Plus, Lee’s favorite plant protein is avocado, which is also high in healthy fats, like oleic acids, to improve skin health, reduce inflammation, and keep the metabolism revved all day.

 “The recommended Dietary Reference Intake (DRI) is 0.8 grams of protein per kilogram of body weight or 0.36 grams per pound.
-This equates roughly around: 56 grams per day for an average male and 46 grams per day for an average female,” says Lee.
+This equates roughly around: 56 grams per day for an average male and 46 grams per day for an average female.”

-“And, distribute them by eating small, balanced meals throughout the day, spaced roughly 3 hours apart”, he recommends.
+He recommends distributing your intake by eating small, balanced meals throughout the day, spaced roughly 3 hours apart.
 So, you might have 20-30 grams with each meal and perhaps at least 7g of protein for each snack.
-Also, to be sure you’re getting enough protein on-the-go, you can always try Ora Organic’s clean and lean protein powder, in chocolate, vanilla, and vanilla chai flavors.

 If you took the same food and made it into just one or two large meals in a day you would get the same amount of calories, but the large meal would likely trigger a spike in your blood sugar, he explains.